Master of Engineering

 Applicants are expected to have their bachelor's degree conferred by the start of the intended MEng IEOR start term, not by the application deadline.

-GRE and TOEFL score reports take 10-15 days to be verified in UC Berkeley’s application system after they are sent to UC Berkeley.
-If it has been over 15 days and your status still shows “awaiting,” please contact us at gradadmissions-ieor@berkeley.edu, and we will conduct a manual search for your score report.
-In your email, please include the email address you used to register for the exam, your full name, and your UC Berkeley application reference number.
-Please note that the IEOR department will not take requests to verify GRE and TOEFL score reports after Wednesday, January 10, 2023.
+GRE and TOEFL score reports typically take up to 5-15 days to be received and verified in UC Berkeley’s application system after they are sent to UC Berkeley.
+If it has been over 5 days (or 15 days since your test date) and your status still shows “awaiting,” please contact us at gradadmissions-ieor@berkeley.edu, and we will conduct a manual search for your score report.

 No. Do not be alarmed if you are not invited to interview.
 If the admissions committee needs more information from the applicant, they will recommend an interview; however, it does not guarantee admission.